 Although it is so nice to stay by the beach, I would recommend you stay close to downtown – particularly The Rocks and Circular Quay – as it is the best base to get around from.

 If you really want to splurge, I highly recommend the Four Seasons in Circular Quay or the Park Hyatt in the Rocks – they both have pools and are handy for trains, buses, and ferries.
 Crown Towers in Barangaroo and The Fullerton Hotel Sydney in the CBD are also great options.

 There are a number of hostels around Sydney but I have heard really good things about one in particular – the Sydney Harbour YHA Hostel in The Rocks.
-The location is perfection and there is even a harbor-view rooftop.
+The location is perfect and there is even a harbor-view rooftop.

-Alternatively, look for vacation rentals in Paddington, Darlinghurst, Pyrmont, CBD, Surry Hills areas – as these are all pretty central.
+Alternatively, look for vacation rentals in Paddington, Darlinghurst, Pyrmont, CBD, and Surry Hills areas – as these are all pretty central.
 Here are my picks for the most affordable, centrally located, and highly rated rentals:

 - Inner City Old Dairy Loft